 Corporate overhead expenses primarily consist of general and administrative expenses and other costs not directly attributable to a reportable business segment.
-Corporate overhead expenses were \$72.2 million, \$65.6 million and \$63.8 million in 2019, 2018 and 2017, respectively.
-The increase in corporate overhead expenses in 2019 is primarily due to increased non-recurring personnel-related costs, primarily severance costs.
-The increase in corporate overhead expenses in 2018 is primarily due to increased personnel-related costs which were partially offset by lower stock-based compensation costs of approximately \$1.7 million.
+Corporate overhead expenses were \$74.0 million, \$72.2 million and \$65.6 million in 2020, 2019 and 2018, respectively.
+The increase in corporate overhead expenses during 2020 was primarily due to an increase in personnel costs and increased professional fees related to our initiative to identify tactical and strategic improvements to our operational resiliency plans and capabilities.
+The increase in corporate overhead expenses in 2019 was primarily due to increased non-recurring personnel-related costs, primarily severance costs.